etgur07/astra-ai-safety-platform/mvp/user_flows.md

 ## Flow 2 – Safety Check-In

 1. User activates Safety Mode
 2. The system starts a timer
 3. After the timer expires, Astra asks:
    "Are you safe?"
+4. AI evaluates user response and behavior
-4. If the user confirms safety → session ends
+5. If the user confirms safety → session ends
-5. If there is no response → alert is triggered
+6. If there is no response → risk score increases
+7. If risk threshold is reached → alert is triggered

 ---